lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This document also specifies a fragmentation and reassembly mechanism that is used to support the IPv6 MTU requirement over the LPWAN technologies.
 Fragmentation is needed for IPv6 datagrams that, after SCHC compression or when such compression was not possible, still exceed the layer-2 maximum payload size.

 The SCHC header compression and fragmentation mechanisms are independent of the specific LPWAN technology over which they are used.
 This document defines generic functionalities and offers flexibility with regard to parameter settings and mechanism choices.
-Data models for the context and profiles are out of scope; this document standardizes the exchange over the LPWAN between two SCHC entities.
+This document standardizes the exchange over the LPWAN between two SCHC entities.
-Settings and choices specific to a technology or a product are expected to be grouped into Profiles, which are specified in other documents.
+Settings and choices specific to a technology or a product are expected to be grouped into profiles, which are specified in other documents.
+Data models for the context and profiles are out of scope.

 --- middle